Indigenous Affairs Committee

 Land Acknowledgement

 The Baltimore Yearly Meeting office is located on Piscataway ancestral land.
 BYM’s summer camps are located on the lands of the Piscataway (Catoctin camp, near Thurmont, MD), the Massawomek (Opequon camp, near Winchester, VA), and the Manahoac (Shiloh camp, near Standardsville, VA).
-BYM honors the peoples and cultures of the mTany past and present Native Nations in our geographic area.
+BYM honors the peoples and cultures of the many past and present Native Nations in our geographic area.

 Proposal for Reparations to the Pawnee Nation